durmisi/AIKit/Ingestion/AIKit.Core.Ingestion/README.md

     LoggerFactory = loggerFactory
 };

+IngestionDocumentProcessor imageAlternativeTextEnricher = new ImageAlternativeTextEnricher(enricherOptions);
+IngestionChunkProcessor<string> summaryEnricher = new SummaryEnricher(enricherOptions);

 var processors = new IDocumentProcessor[]
 {
-    new ImageAlternativeTextProcessor(enricherOptions),
+    new ImageAlternativeTextProcessor(imageAlternativeTextEnricher),
-    // Add more processors like SummaryProcessor if adapted };
+};

 var chunkProcessors = new IChunkProcessor[]
 {
-    new SummaryChunkProcessor(enricherOptions)
+    new SummaryChunkProcessor(summaryEnricher)
 };

 // Build pipeline